phytec/partup/doc/layout-config.rst

    Set the partition size to a multiple of the specified value.
 The default is 2 sectors, which is almost always equal to 1KiB.

+``flags`` (sequence)
+   Set flags for this partition.
+Flags to be enabled should be provided as a sequence of strings.
+Possible flags are the same as specified by `GNU parted's set command <https://www.gnu.org/software/parted/manual/parted.html#set>`_.

 ``input`` (sequence)
    A sequence of input mappings.
 See :ref:`input-files`.